RubensZimbres/CyberBotLLM/README.md

 ## Features

 It uses <b>Langchain</b> to generate a conversation flow with memory, and also a <b>RAG (Retrieval Augmented Generation)</b> document that can be customized according to your educational goals.
 Currently, RAG contains a list of fictitious usernames and passwords.
 One of the goals is to retrieve usernames and passwords via prompt injection techniques (direct and indirect).
-You can also poison the RAG document to......
+You can also poison the RAG document to force a Sensitive Information Disclosure.

 ## How to use it